LedgerHQ/app-xrp/README.md

 # XRP Wallet App for Ledger Nano S and Ledger Nano X

 ## Introduction
-This repository contains the source code for the XRP wallet app that makes it possible to store XRP-based asset and securely sign any transaction for the XRP Ledger using Ledger Nano S and Ledger Nano X devices.
+This repository contains the source code for the XRP wallet app that makes it possible to securely store XRP and assets issued on the XRP Ledger using Ledger Nano S and Ledger Nano X devices.

 To add Ledger Nano S and Ledger Nano X support in your application, please see the NPM package [hw-app-xrp](https://www.npmjs.com/package/@ledgerhq/hw-app-xrp)